DanieSimonlLowe/recursive-capacity-model/Notes.md

 Notes:

 TODO do this later cause I want to try it.
-(Is a 2ECM model.) https://www.mdpi.com/1996-1073/14/4/1054
+(Is a 2ECM with OCV model) https://www.mdpi.com/1996-1073/14/4/1054